 Similar to the cigarette cards of their day (or PG Tips cards for us youngsters), these cards were given away with Subbuteo sets and accessories.
-I'm not sure of the era, but I believe they are from the 1950s.
+I'm not really sure of the length of time during which they were offered, or how it worked.
+The Subbuteo catalogues of the time never mention them, which rather defeats the object of a promotional item.
+They are certainly 1950s in date, and the two old cigarette/trade card catalogues I own (the London Cigarette Card Co and Murray cards) both date the sets to 1954.
 I assume that they were included with any teams you bought - or it would be difficult to buy enough accessories to get a whole set. (and I've seen whole sets on ebay, so someone must've collected them).
 They were successful enough to warrant Peter Adolph producing a second series - each series containing 24 cards.
 The players featured are as follows:-

 I don't propose illustrating all these cards, because this might suggest that all the Squads cards should also be detailed - and there is no way that I'm doing that !

 What is nice about the cards is the wide range of clubs covered.
 There has been a little mocking in Subbuteo circles about the use of the words "famous footballers" to describe the range.
 However, if you thumb through a pile of Subbuteo Squads from the 1990s (see below) you will find players you probably don't remember, and there are a lot of proper international stars in here.
 It's also a reflection of a period when the top flight wasn't the sole focus.
 As a Liverpool fan, I'm just pleased to see that Billy Liddell made the cut.